Classroom Instruction That Works®

 Authorized Facilitator Training

-This session will deepen your understanding of CITW and demonstrate best practices and structures for delivering high-quality CITW workshops on your own.
+Deepen your understanding of CITW and demonstrate best practices and structures for delivering high-quality CITW workshops on your own.

 - Deepen your understanding of the research-based CITW instructional strategies and associated classroom activities.